CGAT-Group/DICAST/docs/source/get-started/run/example-files.rst

    cd /path/to/DICAST/
    mkdir input

-4. Create the folder structure as in the `sample_output`:
+4. Create the directory structure as in the `sample_output`:

 .. prompt:: bash